 Academic Advising & Support

-The Deans are prepared to support timely academic exceptions if a student has clearly experienced a significant family or personal emergency, or a moderate to severe illness or medical condition that makes it difficult to keep up with coursework.
-In such circumstances, a student should contact a dean via email as soon as possible in order to discuss the situation.
-Retroactive exceptions are generally not approved.
+The deans are prepared to recommend academic adjustments where a student has clearly experienced a significant family or personal emergency, such as a death in the immediate family, or a moderate to severe illness or medical condition such as pneumonia or a hospitalization, that makes it difficult to keep up with coursework.
+In such circumstances, a student should contact a dean as soon as possible in order to discuss the situation.

 The Deans can talk with you about any personal concerns, and work with you in attempting to resolve them.
 They are also a good source of referral to other offices on campus (e.g. the Counseling Center, the Center for Inclusion and Diversity, etc.) who may be of assistance to you, as well.

-As a matter of policy, the Deans will not support extensions or excuses from class absences that result from participation in athletics or other campus clubs or activities.
-The Deans will not support extensions or excuses for class absences that result from travel for interviews for graduate or professional school admission or for job applications.
+As a matter of policy, the deans will not support extensions or excuses from class absences that result from participation in athletics or other campus clubs or activities.
+The deans will not support extensions or excuses for class absences that result from travel for interviews for graduate or professional school admission or for job applications.
 These commitments can be anticipated in advance.
 Student athletes and seniors who expect to travel for interviews should communicate directly with course instructors early in the term, to ensure that they understand relevant course policies around missed classes or late work.
-Student athletes who are having difficulty balancing academics and athletics, or who feel that course instructors are reluctant to accommodate their athletic commitments, should consult with the Deans and with their coaches.
-As in all cases, academic exceptions are at the discretion of the course instructor.
+Student athletes who are having difficulty balancing academics and athletics, or who feel that course instructors are reluctant to accommodate their athletic commitments, should consult with the deans and with their coaches.
+As in all cases, academic adjustment is at the discretion of the course instructor.

 Caltech is committed to maintaining a diverse academic community, and welcoming individuals with a broad spectrum of talents and experiences to its campus and programs.
 Students with disabilities, actively participating in all aspects of the Caltech experience, are an essential part of that diversity.